 Labor and Delivery Nurse

-The projected growth for registered nurses is 16 percent, which is about twice the national growth projection for all occupations and encompasses almost 109,000 new job positions.
-Nursing as a whole is unique because on can enter the field as a Licensed Practical Nurse (LPN) with minimal education and continue their Registered Nurse (RN) education while making a decent wage.
+The projected growth for registered nurses is 15 percent, which is about twice the national growth projection for all occupations and encompasses almost 437,000 new job positions.
+Nursing as a whole is unique because one can enter the field as a Registered Nurse (RN) with minimal education and continue their Licensed Practical Nurse (LPN) education while making a decent wage.

 Top states for employment: